nicobistolfi/eagle-image-api/README.md

 http://localhost:3000/dev/api/v1/image?url=https%3A%2F%2Feagle-image-test.s3.us-west-1.amazonaws.com%2Fpublic%2Feagle.jpeg
 ```

-The `url` query param is required and should be a valid url encoded with base64.
+The `url` query param is required and should be a valid url encoded string.
 In this case for testing purposes we are using an image hosted on S3.
 The original image URL is:

 ```
 https://eagle-image-test.s3.us-west-1.amazonaws.com/public/eagle.jpeg